eclipse-hono/hono/site/content/api/Tenant-API.md

 ## Trusted CA Format

-The table below provides an overview of the members defined for the *trusted-ca* JSON object:
+The table below provides an overview of the members defined in a trusted CA JSON object contained in the *trust-store* JSON array:

 | Name                     | Mandatory  | Type          | Default Value | Description |
 | :------------------------| :--------: | :------------ | :------------ | :---------- |